If God is one, then why is there Qiyamah (Day of Judgment)? _ A decisive intellectual dialogue

 Therefore, the verse ﴿لَوْ كَانَ فِيهِمَا آلِهَةٌ إِلَّا اللَّهُ لَفَسَدَتَا﴾

-does not depict a possible battle of gods, but rather states an immutable rational law: Two rulers cannot run one system.
+does not depict a scene of a possible battle of gods, but rather states an immutable rational law that: two rulers cannot run one system.

-Second Point: Judgment Day is not chaos, but divine justice.
+Second point: Qiyamah is not chaos, but divine justice.

-The Quran has not made Judgment Day a blind belief but has declared it a reality to be accepted on the basis of reason.
-Not seeing Judgment Day does not mean that it is irrational, but rather that it is a future event - like death, which everyone believes in, but no one has believed in it after seeing their death beforehand.
-Science can tell "what is," but "why is" is beyond its scope.
+The Quran has not made Qiyamah a blind belief but has declared it a reality to be accepted on the basis of reason.
+Not seeing Qiyamah does not mean that it is irrational, but rather that it is a future event—like death, which everyone believes in but no one has believed in after seeing their death in advance.
+Science can tell “what is,” but “why is” is not its domain.
 Science can tell how the body dies, but it cannot tell why a person is accountable.
-Judgment Day is not related to the laboratory, but to the requirement of justice.
-If there is no final accountability, then:
+Qiyamah is not related to the laboratory, but rather to the requirement of justice.
+If there is no final accountability, then: life becomes meaningless.
+Morality becomes meaningless.
+The oppressor and the oppressed become equal.
+Is this possible?

 Absolutely not.
 That is why the Quran says: ﴿كَمَا بَدَأْنَا أَوَّلَ خَلْقٍ نُّعِيدُه